SeanDrum/antistasi-docs-preview/beginners_guide/README.md

 ## Params tab (campaign rules)

 This tab is a big list of “server rules” / tuning options.

-Example: **Game Mode** is explicitly marked “Do NOT change this mid mission”.
+This allows for fine grained control over difficulty, realism, convenience, and many other things.
+Leaving them as default will be a "middle of the road" experience for all the aforementioned factors.

 Full reference: